nielsbasjes/yauaa/src/main/docs/README-WebServlet.md

 in your browser to get the output of the servlet.

+# Custom rules

+The servlet supports loading your own custom rules, which can be useful to classify internal monitoring systems.
+It does this by looking in the UserAgents folder for yaml files (i.e. `file:UserAgents/*.yaml` ).

+Based on the docker image this can be easily done with an additional layer where your entire `Dockerfile` looks like this

+    FROM nielsbasjes/yauaa:{{ book.YauaaVersion }}
+    ADD InternalTraffic.yaml UserAgents/

+When you build that docker image and run it the logging should contain something like this:

+    Loading 1 rule files from file:UserAgents/*.yaml
+    Loading rule file InternalTraffic.yaml (9608 bytes}
+    Loading  1 files in    9 msec from file:UserAgents/*.yaml

 # Kubernetes

 I've been playing around with Kubernetes and the code below "works on my cluster".